Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Related Work

 Many existing studies have paid much attention to the security of classifiers, and the arm race between adversaries and defenders will never end.

 \textbf{Attacks on Traditional Classifiers}.
 Many studies have investigated the security of traditional machine learning methods~\cite{barreno2006can} and proposed some attack methods.
 Lowd and Meek conduct an attack that minimizes a cost function~\cite{lowd2005adversarial}.
 They further propose attacks against statistical spam filters that add the words indicative of non-spam emails to spam emails~\cite{lowd2005good}.
 The same strategy is employed in~\cite{nelson2008exploiting}.
 In ~\cite{maiorca2013looking}, a methodology, called \textit{reverse mimicry}, is designed to evade structural PDF malware detection systems.
-The main idea is injecting malicious content into a legitimate PDF while introducing minimum differences within its structure.
-In ~\cite{laskov2014practical}, an online learning-based system for detection of PDF malware, PDF$_\mathrm{RATE}$, was used as a case to investigate the effectiveness of evasion attacks.
+In ~\cite{laskov2014practical}, an online learning-based system, PDF$_\mathrm{RATE}$, was used as a case to investigate the effectiveness of evasion attacks.
 The study reconstructs a similar classifier through training one of the publicly available datasets by a few deduced features, and then evades PDF$_\mathrm{RATE}$ by insertion of dummy content into PDF files.
 In ~\cite{biggio2013evasion}, an algorithm is proposed for evasion of classifiers with differentiable discriminant functions.
-The study empirically demonstrated that popular models such as SVMs and neural networks can be evaded with high probability even if the adversary can only learn limited knowledge.
 Liang et al. ~\cite{liang2016cracking} demonstrated that client-side classifiers are also vulnerable to evasion attacks.

 Xu et al.~\cite{xu2016automatically} presented a general approach to find evasive variants by stochastically manipulate a malicious sample seed.
-The experiment showed that the effectual variants can be automatically generated to against two PDF malware classifiers, i.e., PDF$_\mathrm{RATE}$ and Hidost.
+The experiments showed that the effectual variants can be automatically generated to against two PDF malware classifiers, i.e., PDF$_\mathrm{RATE}$ and Hidost.

 Fredrikson et al.~\cite{fredrikson2015model,wu2016methodology} developed a new form of model inversion attack which can infer sensitive features used in decision tree models and recover images from some facial recognition models by exploiting confidence values revealed by the target models.
 The proposed attack may cause serious privacy disclosure problems~\cite{fredrikson2015model}.
 More model inversion attacks can be found in~\cite{wu2016methodology}.